Subtracting a Percentage in Excel

 Direct Calculation

-To subtract a percentage, you first need to calculate the percentage of the value and then subtract that from the original value.
+To subtract a percentage, first calculate the percentage of the original value.
+Then subtract that amount from the original value.
+The formula is simple:

 Using Cell References